jjs1902/Qing_Dynasty/README.md

 ALTO files with the segmentation and transcription of the Qing Dynasty entry in the Encyclopedia of Asian History fully corrected manually.

+## Source

+EMBREE Ainslie T., _Encyclopedia of Asian History_, Charles Scribner's Sons, New York, Volume 3, 1988.
+(Not to be found on the internet)

 ## Licence

 Transcriptions are open source, not the images which were taken from the Encyclopedia of Asian History edited by Ainslie T. Embree.